puppetlabs/puppet-docs/source/puppet/5.5/puppet_platform.md

 To enable the Puppet 5 Platform repository:

 1. Choose the package based on your operating system and version.
-The packages are located in the `puppet5` directory of the [`yum.puppet.com`](https://yum.puppet.com/puppet5/) repository and named using the following convention:
+The packages are located in the [`yum.puppet.com`](https://yum.puppet.com) repository and named using the following convention:

     ```
     <PLATFORM_NAME>-release-<OS ABBREVIATION>-<OS VERSION>.noarch.rpm